-Australia in the Southern Hemisrhere, then under the name of the principle
+Australia in the Southern Hemisphere, then under the name of the principle

 of White Supremacism, was strongly persecuting and removing the native

-inhabitants, and also was excluding immigrants of non-white people from
+inhabitants, and also excluding immigrants of non-white people from Asia.

 During those days, from the beginning of Meiji Era (about 1870s) until